eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 At the start of the global cycle's increment, the amount of memory available in the heap is zero.
 In some cases, the amount of memory will be close to full, and in other cases, the memory will be full.

-The next element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
+The next element `<allocation-stats>` shows a snapshot of how memory was divided up between application threads before the current cycle started.
 In this example WHAT SAY HERE?

 ```xml
 <allocation-stats totalBytes="524200" >